Methodology

 Cost stress — diagnostic

-Because TradePolaris ships signals and you control your own execution and slippage, these gates inform but don't block deployment.
+Because TradePolaris ships signals and you control your own execution and slippage, these gates inform but don't block deployment — read them as an execution-quality warning rather than a verdict on the edge.

 Even with noticeably worse trading costs, the edge survives.